WPin’s Review Of The WP Raffle Plugin.

 Installing WP Raffle

 It’s from here we can view all existing raffles, add a new raffle and finally adjust the settings.
-The image show is of the settings panel for the plugin itself, we have options here to add in our Facebook API details for joining WP Raffle to Facebook to track those who like pages and such.
+The image shown is of the settings panel for the plugin itself, we have options here to add in our Facebook API details for joining WP Raffle to Facebook to track those who like pages and such.

 Creating A Facebook App For WP Raffle